nikkijuk/PlainRssReader/README.md

 # Videos

-LogCat logging and apps's usage can be seen as screencast [PlainRssReader in YouTube] and [PlainRssReader Mp4]
+LogCat logging and apps's usage can be seen as screencast [PlainRssReader in YouTube].

 # Known bugs